 Grapevine host 40 day of Christmas festivities that includes over 1,400 events for you to choose from.
 The entire celebration kicks off with the annual Parade of Lights.

 The Parade of Lights features over 100-lighted floats that make their way down Grapevine’s Main Street mesmerizing the crowd.

 Downtown Grapevine comes alive with millions of lights, and fun, interactive decorations.
 Kids will love hopping aboard the North Pole Express, Grapevine’s Historic Railroad.
-This time of year, the rail cars are transformed into a winter wonderland.
+Rail cars are transformed into a winter wonderland this time of year.

 Kids join Santa and Mrs. Clause on a 45-minute Holiday adventure complete with treats and storytime.